-I first met Ioana Vintu at the "Artists Alley" section of the 2007 RIT Anime Club ToraCon, where I brought several gallery-sized prints to compete against other artists who instead had several-hundred A4 and wallet-sized copies of fanarts and doujinshi (fan-manga) and fan art which sold like... foodstuffs I could mention that are about as cheap.
+I first met Ioana Vintu at the "Artists Alley" section of the 2007 RIT Anime Club ToraCon, where I brought several gallery-sized prints to compete against other artists, who had instead brought backpacks and suitcases full of A4 and wallet-sized copies of their doujinshi (fan-manga) and fan art which sold like... foodstuffs I could mention that are about as cheap.

-Well, I hadn't a modicum of business acumen, and considering I had no more money left to make smaller copies after having paid for the gallery prints, I thought I could if not sell at least one work (for the low-low price of $150), then I could hit people with the sheer size of the original work and come back next year with greater success.
+Well, I hadn't a modicum of business sense, and considering I had no more money left to make smaller copies after having paid for the processing of gallery prints, I thought I could if not sell at least one work (for the low-low price of $150), then I could hit people with the sheer size of the original work and come back next year with greater success.

 I got attention and compliments by the baleful, although no undergraduate otaku could likely afford to shell out their savings for one of my huge prints—not after artbooks, wallscrolls, apparel, food and other swag, not to mention the cost of admission to the event itself—let alone have room in their dorm to hang it.
 I was convinced in the first two minutes of my being there that I wouldn't make dollar one, much less anywhere near a profit.